-Teaching Award application assistance, Mid-Semester Feedback, Peer Review and Observations can also be provided.Our training can be tailored to the individual or to meet the specific requirements of your course, faculty or school.
+LDTI are currently reviewing the professional development services and workshops that will be offered in 2020.
+Training can be tailored to individuals or to meet the specific requirements of your course, faculty or school.

-Our Blended and Online Learning Design (BOLD) lab will help you plan, design and create innovative online learning.
+The Learning Design and Teaching Innovation team will help you plan, design and create innovative online learning.
 Staff can assist with building user-friendly Blackboard course sites, flipping the classroom, developing teaching resources, and specialised project work such as: video creation.

 Learning Advisers work with staff and students to help students learn and write effectively, providing assistance with essay writing, study skills, mathematics and statistics, and English language skills.
 Offerings include: self-help resources, workshops, econsults and student consultations.